-Also in 2014, SCCC was able for the first time in its history to provide our clients with low-cost, on-site psychiatric care.
-Accessible, affordable psychiatric assessment and ongoing medication management is a scarce resource in the mental health community due the elimination of a number of programs in the Los Angeles area in recent years.
+Also, in 2014, SCCC was able for the first time in its history to provide our clients with low-cost, on-site psychiatric care.
+Accessible, affordable psychiatric assessment and ongoing medication management is a scarce resource in the mental health community as a consequence of the elimination of a number of programs in the Los Angeles area in recent years.